 In 2015, the Canadian School Boards Association set out to create a cross country portrait of the structure of school boards, as well as general information in the Canadian Public Education System.
 The information provided was compiled by the school boards in the various jurisdictions as well as from ministry of education reports.
 It has been used extensively to demonstrate the difference in structure and services provided by school boards and provincial / territorial associations.
-For the first time, we were able to compare student enrolment, the number of school boards and trustee/commissioner representation across the country.
+For the first time, we were able to compare student enrollment, the number of school boards and trustee/commissioner representation across the country.

 In contrast to the occasional portrait painted in partisan politics, we have discovered that representation on Canadian School Boards is diverse, with a cross section of educated professionals, former educators, with years of different experiences and guidance to offer.
-While serving on any kind of board is difficult with a young family, many trustees are also parents of children in the system.
-The attached data will show that the leadership provided by school boards is fully representative of the communities they serve.
+While serving on any kind of board is difficult with a young family many trustees are also parents of children in the system.
+The data show that the leadership provided by school boards is fully representative of the communities they serve.

 It is important to note that there is no federal department / ministry of education, therefore the structure in each province may vary, and the method of obtaining this data ranges from sources at provincial school board associations to provincial ministries of education.
 The data listed in the Education Structure part of the report was collected in 2015, while the data listed in the Trustee Demographic part was collected in 2018.

 Please view the full report here: